a-sit-plus/signum/asn1nnotation-tutorial.md

 - `leadingTags = setOf(...)` for exact known possible leading tags
 - `leadingTags = emptySet()` when unknown/value-dependent

+For non-`Asn1Serializer` custom serializers, expose the same contract by making the serializer descriptor implement `Asn1LeadingTagsDescriptor`.

 Meaning:
 - non-empty set -> checker treats tags as exact and can often prove determinism
 - empty set -> checker treats field as unknown; middle nullable/optional fields may be rejected as ambiguous